REST API Template (TS)

 - Production-ready API foundations

-- Strong typing across API layers
+- Strong typing across all layers